hillsoftware/sv06/README.md

 ## NOTE THIS IS HIGHLY EXPERIMENTAL FIRMWARE!
 USE AT YOUR OWN RISK!

+## This is for the STOCK Sovol mainboard that comes with the SV06

 ### Testing steps for this firmware.

 * Grab latest version (or whichever version you like) from the release section here